computer-science-engineering/learning-computer-science/src/_notes/books/distributed-systems-for-fun-and-profit/6_Chapter5_Replication-WeakConsistencyModelProtocols/readme.md

 Interestingly, the register implementations correspond directly with the implementations that key value stores use: a last-write-wins register uses timestamps or some equivalent and simply converges to the largest timestamp value; a multi-valued register corresponds to the Dynamo strategy of retaining, exposing and reconciling concurrent changes.
 For the details, I recommend that you take a look at the papers in the further reading section of this chapter.

 ## The CALM theorem

+The CRDT data structures were based on the recognition that data structures expressible as semilattices are convergent.
+But programming is about more than just evolving state, unless you are just implementing a data store.

+Clearly, order-independence is an important property of any computation that converges: if the order in which data items are received influences the result of the computation, then there is no way to execute a computation without guaranteeing order.

+However, there are many programming models in which the order of statements does not play a significant role.
+For example, in the [MapReduce model](http://en.wikipedia.org/wiki/MapReduce), both the Map and the Reduce tasks are specified as stateless tuple-processing tasks that need to be run on a dataset.
+Concrete decisions about how and in what order data is routed to the tasks is not specified explicitly, instead, the batch job scheduler is responsible for scheduling the tasks to run on the cluster.

+Similarly, in SQL one specifies the query, but not how the query is executed.
+The query is simply a declarative description of the task, and it is the job of the query optimizer to figure out an efficient way to execute the query (across multiple machines, databases and tables).

+Of course, these programming models are not as permissive as a general purpose programming language.
+MapReduce tasks need to be expressible as stateless tasks in an acyclic dataflow program; SQL statements can execute fairly sophisticated computations but many things are hard to express in it.

+However, it should be clear from these two examples that there are many kinds of data processing tasks which are amenable to being expressed in a declarative language where the order of execution is not explicitly specified.
+Programming models which express a desired result while leaving the exact order of statements up to an optimizer to decide often have semantics that are order-independent.
+This means that such programs may be possible to execute without coordination, since they depend on the inputs they receive but not necessarily the specific order in which the inputs are received.

+The key point is that such programs _may be_ safe to execute without coordination.
+Without a clear rule that characterizes what is safe to execute without coordination, and what is not, we cannot implement a program while remaining certain that the result is correct.

+This is what the CALM theorem is about.
+The CALM theorem is based on a recognition of the link between logical monotonicity and useful forms of eventual consistency (e.g. confluence / convergence).
+It states that logically monotonic programs are guaranteed to be eventually consistent.

+Then, if we know that some computation is logically monotonic, then we know that it is also safe to execute without coordination.

+To better understand this, we need to contrast monotonic logic (or monotonic computations) with [non-monotonic logic](http://plato.stanford.edu/entries/logic-nonmonotonic/) (or non-monotonic computations).

+**Monotony**: if sentence `φ` is a consequence of a set of premises `Γ`, then it can also be inferred from any set `Δ` of premises extending `Γ`.

+Most standard logical frameworks are monotonic: any inferences made within a framework such as first-order logic, once deductively valid, cannot be invalidated by new information.
+A non-monotonic logic is a system in which that property does not hold - in other words, if some conclusions can be invalidated by learning new knowledge.